simonline/di-companion/README.md

 Special attention deserves `pages/`, `sections/` and `components/`.
 These are the main building blocks of the application and here is the difference between them:

 - `components` - usually (but not necessarily), in `components/` we keep dummy, stateless components, that are being used in different parts of the application, and they don't belong to the particular page/section, like `Button`, `List`, `Table`, `Loading`, `Divider`, `Flex`, `Dialog`, etc.
-- `sections` - sections are complete parts of the application, that have their own logic, like `Navigation`, `Sidebar`, `Notifications`, etc.
+- `sections` - sections are complete parts of the application, that have their own logic, like `Navigation`, `Notifications`, etc.
 - `pages` - pages represent the root routes, like `/profile` renders the `Profile` page, `/login` renders `Login` page.
 Pages are made of sections (no need to have [Page]/sections/ folder).
 If a section is used on multiple pages it should be moved to `/root/sections`.
   - in some project you may see `/features` instead of `/sections`